 At first glance, this helmet looks like it came straight from the pages of a 60s or 70s motorcycle magazine.
 The domed head, the large open mask hole - it’s all designed to transport you back in time.

-Fortunately, for retro enthusiasts, the Gringo only looks old-school.
+Fortunately, for retro enthusiasts, Biltwell Gringo only looks old-school.
 This product still adheres to modern safety standards, so you don’t have to worry about putting yourself in danger just to look cool.

-So, let’s take a closer inspection of the Gringo and see what it does have to offer beyond its appearance.
+So, let’s take a closer inspection in this Gringo helmet review to see what it does have to offer beyond its appearance.
 Realistically, anyone interested in the Gringo isn’t buying it for the features and specs - they’re getting it because of the way it looks.
-Nonetheless, you should know what to expect before putting this helmet on your head.
+Nonetheless, you should know what to expect before putting this motorcycle helmet on your head.

 Outer shell material : thermoplastic